ser94mor/CloudTieringFS/README.md

 and a cloud object storage at the file level while maintaining the POSIX semantics.

+### Warning
+Do not use this software on your production cluster.
+**cloudtiering** is under active development and hence unstable.
+There is a risk of a data corruption.

+Nevertheless, curious minds are welcome to try it on their test clusters.

 ### Installation
 To start daemon run:
 ```